tunecino/angular-yii2-model/README.md

 ## Handling server-side validation

 There is always validation cases that client cannot handle like checking if an input value is unique in a database.
-Of course those could only be handled by the server.
-And in case of Yii framework rejecting an input by throwing a data validation fail error *(422)* .
-This extension will add an `$errors` attribute to your model where you'll find the **field name** being rejected, the **error message** as received from the server and a **pattern regex** generated by this extension so you can use it to prevent client from re-sending the same input:
+Of course those could only be handled by server.
+When Yii rejects an input by throwing a validation fail error *(422)*, this extension will add an `$errors` attribute to your model where you'll find the **field name** being rejected, the **error message** as received from the server and a **pattern regex** generated by this extension so you can use it to prevent client from re-sending the same input:

 ```javascript
 {